brlin-tw/dot-profile.d/README.md

 This project provides a solution to host the user's script fragments that is originally placed into the ~/.profile file in order to minimize the pollution of the OS distribution-provided version and allows reusing of the configuration fragments.

-You need to create the .profile.d directory in you home directory(if it didn't exist), then place your configuration fragments in the directory under the .source.sh filename extension.
+You need to create the .profile.d directory in you home directory(if it didn't exist), then place your configuration fragments in the directory under the .sh.source filename extension.
 The logic in the .profile file will automatically source and execute these files.

 ## Features